radiant-rstats/radiant.data/inst/app/tools/help/report_r.md

 > Run R-code

 The code feature allows you to run R-code with access to all functions and data in Radiant.
-By clicking the `Run code` button, the code will be evaluated and the output will be shown on the right of the _R > Code_ page.
+By clicking the `Run code` button, the code will be evaluated and the output will be shown on the right of the _Report > R_ page.
 To evaluate only a part of the code use the cursor to select a section and press `CTRL-enter` (`CMD-enter` on mac).

 You can load an R-code file into Radiant by clicking the `Load code` button and selecting an .r or .R file.
 If you started Radiant from Rstudio you can save a report in HTML, Word, or PDF format by selecting the desired format from the drop-down manu and clicking `Save`.
 To save just the code choose `R-code` from the dropdown and press the `Save` button.